fish-shell/fish-shell/README.rst

 -  ``colorls`` is used, if installed, to add color when running ``ls`` on platforms that do not have color support (such as OpenBSD)

-Switching to fish
+Switching to ghoti
 ~~~~~~~~~~~~~~~~~

-If you wish to use fish as your default shell, use the following
+If you wish to use ghoti as your default shell, use the following
 command:

 ::

-   chsh -s /usr/local/bin/fish
+   chsh -s /usr/local/bin/ghoti

 ``chsh`` will prompt you for your password and change your default
 shell.
-(Substitute ``/usr/local/bin/fish`` with whatever path fish was
+(Substitute ``/usr/local/bin/ghoti`` with whatever path ghoti was
 installed to, if it differs.)
 Log out, then log in again for the changes
 to take effect.

-Use the following command if fish isn’t already added to ``/etc/shells``
+Use the following command if ghoti isn’t already added to ``/etc/shells``
-to permit fish to be your login shell:
+to permit ghoti to be your login shell:

 ::

-   echo /usr/local/bin/fish | sudo tee -a /etc/shells
+   echo /usr/local/bin/ghoti | sudo tee -a /etc/shells

 To switch your default shell back, you can run ``chsh -s /bin/bash``
 (substituting ``/bin/bash`` with ``/bin/tcsh`` or ``/bin/zsh`` as